johannvig/guessCountry/README.md

 2. Once logged in, choose a game mode from the menu.
 3. Follow the prompts to guess the correct answers based on the selected game mode.

-## Game Modes

-- **Guess the Flag**: Identify the country based on its flag.
-- **Guess the Currency**: Identify the currency used by the country.
-- **Guess the Language**: Identify the official language of the country.
-- **Guess the Location**: Identify the country based on its geographical coordinates.
-- **Guess the Capital**: Identify the capital city of the country.

 ## Features

 - User registration and login